prisma/specs/lift/Readme.md

 ### Hook

 > ⚠ This is not implemented yet.
+See [tracking issue](https://github.com/prisma/prisma2/issues/817)

 A hook is a custom shell script that runs either before or after the migration.
 They are defined by `before.sh` and `after.sh`.
 Hooks give you more control over your migrations.
 You can write hooks to: